cincospenguinos/We-reGoingHomePrototype/notes/PROTO-0.4.md

 	* Note that the dungeon JSON file now requires all puzzle items to include what class they belong to
 * Rooms defined in the JSON file have dimensions that **do not include** the padding of the rooms themselves
 	* This makes the conversion from puzzle to room and back a lot easier
+* Puzzles must fit within the canvas element for now
+	* We may want to explore being able to zoom in and out of the puzzle scene, as well as scrolling through it.
+This adds complexity for us, but would give us an even wider design space to explore when it comes to dungeon and puzzle design.
+* Instead of an "exit puzzle" button you click on, you hit the escape key to exit the puzzle
+	* This means that everything visible to the player is potentially interactable
+	* This also removes issues of the puzzle pieces being under or over the exit button
+* Only lasers and mirrors are movable and rotatable right now
+	* I want things to be easy on the player, and this is one way of ensuring that that's the case

 ## Discoveries